DreamingInBinary/DIBPagerDots/README.md

     //Animate in - i.e. when you display the scrollview and it's content has been set [self.pager animateIn];

+    //When you are done
+    [self.pager animateOut];

+    //You can also dynamically remove indices
+    [self.pager removeIndexAndResize:1];

 **4:** On your `UIScrollView`, you'll need to change a few properties like so: